 CW: direct mention of heavy stuff related to sex (no details)

 In recent years, I have been disappointed to see many anarchists take a categorically anti-nudity position with respect to a very broad variety of situations and settings.
-This has often been as an extension of their “sexual politics” – an imperfect term, to be sure, but by which I mean to refer to the sum of their ideas about sexuality, which are often received ideas (that is, dogma or ideology), at least in part.
+This has often been as an extension of their “sexual politics”—an imperfect term, to be sure, but by which I mean to refer to the sum of their ideas about sexuality, which are often received ideas (that is, what could be called “dogma” or “ideology”), at least in part.

-I am not talking about any time that a given person had a negative emotional response to someone else's nudity in a shared situation – that is, by a lake or at a party.
+I am not talking about any time that a given person had a negative emotional response to someone else's nudity in a shared situation—that is, by a lake or at a party.
 We could get into the details of any of these incidents, both those where I was present or where I heard the story later, but suffice it to say, people are going to have emotional reactions, especially to nudity that they weren't expecting.
-I have also had emotions to nudity that I wasn't expecting!
+I have also had emotions vis-à-vis someone else being naked when I wasn't expecting it!

 Instead, I'm more talking about how anarchists talk about nudity (and nudism), whenever the conversation has come up.